La Isla Bonita: Covers and use in popular media

 Over the following decades, "La Isla Bonita" continued to be covered, sampled, and referenced.
 Rapper Black Rob's 2000 track "Spanish Fly" featured Jennifer Lopez singing a chorus based on the song.
 In 2004, rapper Mase sampled the hook for "My Harlem Lullaby", while actor David Hasselhoff recorded a cover for his album Sings America, which the BBC described as "decidedly karaoke".
 At her June 2007 concert at Milan's San Siro, Italian singer Laura Pausini performed a multilingual medley that included "La Isla Bonita", later included on the live album San Siro 2007.
+In 2025, Pausini performed the song at the TV show "A Grammy Celebration of Latin Music" and the following year included it on her cover album Io canto 2.
 French pop singer Alizée released a cover in 2008 through her official MySpace, later included on the Mexican tour edition of her third studio album, Psychédélices (2007).
 Though commercially successful in Mexico, La Jornada described Alizée's version as being inferior to the original.

 In 2010, blogger Perez Hilton released a parody titled "Gagalupe", satirizing Madonna's spiritual beliefs.
 A year later, a leaked Britney Spears demo titled "Love 2 Love U" was found to heavily sample "La Isla Bonita", featuring what Los 40 described as a "Jamaican-dance rhythm" and identical melodic structure.
 In 2012, the track was featured in the Glee episode "The Spanish Teacher", performed by Ricky Martin and Naya Rivera; the cover charted in both the US and Canada.
 American band Deerhoof titled their 2014 twelfth studio album La Isla Bonita as a tribute to both Madonna and Janet Jackson, calling it their "rawest, punkiest" release since their 1997 debut.
 The Black Eyed Peas and Ozuna sampled "La Isla Bonita" in 2020's "Mamacita", an idea which producer Johnny Goldstein credited to will.i.am.
 In 2025, the track experienced renewed popularity on TikTok, where it was widely used in fashion and vacation clips; over 200,000 videos featuring the song were posted on the platform.